Regrets - Important for Our Wellbeing

 When Regrets Are Bad

 Regrets can often hold people in the past.
-And if a person takes the time to seriously dig down deep, they may discover what is at the root of those regrets.
+And if a person takes the time to dig down deep seriously, they may discover what is at the root of those regrets.
 Or at least see common themes.

-I feel strongly that one of the main themes of regret is fear that we failed.
+One of the main themes of regret is fear that we failed.
 Embarrassment overcomes us.
 Culturally driven norms tell us we are (or at least should be) in control.
-The failure to fix is a weakness.
+The failure to address this issue is a weakness.
 We should have been able to correct that wrong.

 Why do we insist on forever shaming ourselves with this kind of nonsense?